bryanmcnett/bhh/README.md

 In terms of memory usage, implicit BHH is the best possible spatial data structure, as it uses no memory whatsoever.
-By other metrics such as objects trivially rejected per unit time, it is probably not as good as
-BVH et al, partially by virtue of the fact that an implicit BHH uses no memory.
+By other metrics such as energy spent vs work avoided, it is probably not as good as BVH et al, partially by virtue of the fact that an implicit BHH uses no memory.

 ---